-To prevent the exposure of employees to enzymes during the formulation of chemicals at TCFs, there is a series of well-established engineering controls and operational procedures that have been developed over many years by different industry sectors and which are now considered best practice.
+To prevent the exposure of employees to enzymes during the manufacture of pulp & paper products, there is a series of well-established engineering controls and operational procedures that have been developed over many years by different industry sectors and which are now considered best practice.
 They are complementary elements, and each element should be in place if proper control is to be achieved.